williamhart-az/zorin_kiosk/README.md

 sudo ./setup.sh
 ```

-2. In the menu, select "Uninstall Kiosk Setup" and press Enter.
+2. In the menu, select "Uninstall Kiosk Setup" and toggle it to ON (it will automatically set all other features to OFF).

+3. Press Enter to run the uninstall process or select "Run All ON" to execute it.

-3. Follow the prompts to complete the uninstallation process.
+4. Follow the prompts to complete the uninstallation process.

 The uninstall process will:
 - Disable and remove all systemd services created during installation